top of page

 Bring your Garmin Forerunner fully updated and charged, plus your charger.
 On a course with real climbing and changing effort, pacing by feel matters, but watch data still helps keep you from getting greedy too early.

 Your SPIbelt is smart if you prefer a lighter carry setup for gels and small essentials.
 Your Nathan SpeedDraw makes sense too, especially because trail effort and elevation can stretch your expected time on course.
 Since this race is not a flat road marathon, I would rather be slightly overprepared on hydration than underprepared.
-The race’s trail profile and 4 p.m. cutoff are reminders that this course can expose weak planning.

 Your Balega blister socks are a strong call for this terrain.
 Fall trail running plus descents plus longer time-on-feet equals friction.
 The same goes for Body Glide: use it proactively, not after you think you might need it.